 Top 10 Safest Municipal Bonds

 - Williamson County Texas Unlimited Road Tax Road Bonds Series 2007 (969887UH9): These Texan AAA-rated, insured, general obligation bonds are backed by unlimited taxation, with a 4.75% interest rate and long-term February 15, 2032 maturity date.

-- Austin Texas Public Improvement Refunding Bond Series 2005 (052396KH0): These Texan AAA-rated, insured, general obligation bonds are backed by limited taxation, with a 5% interest rate and short-term September 1, 2015 maturity date.
+- Lamar, Texas Consolidated Independent School District Unlimited Tax Schoolhouse and Refunding Bonds Series 2015 (513174UV2): These Texan AAA-rated, insured, general obligation bonds are backed by unlimited taxation, with a 4% interest rate and long-term February 15, 2045 maturity date.

 - Harrison County Flood Control Improvement Bonds Series 2007 (4140182L4): These Texan AAA-rated, insured, general obligation bonds are backed by limited taxation, with a 5% interest rate and long-term October 1, 2031 maturity date.

 - Baltimore County Maryland Metropolitan District 70th Issue 2006 (0591325G1): These Maryland AAA-rated bonds are guaranteed by the pledge of the full faith and credit and unlimited taxing power of the county.
 They are general obligation bonds backed by unlimited taxation, with a 4% interest rate and short-term September 1, 2018 maturity date.